Here are the Most Effective 3-ingredient DIY Face Moisturizers

 In this post you’ll find a selection of the simplest and most effective DIY Face moisturizers.

-This means that I will not feature any DIY oil and water emulsions, aka creams and lotions.
+This means that I will not feature any DIY oil and water emulsions, aka creams or lotions.

-You can DIY a cream for sure, but I wanted to write a sort of entry-level post about face moisturizers that anyone could do, without hassle or prior knowledge.
+DIYing a cream is not too complicated, but I wanted to write a sort of entry-level post about face moisturizers, with recipes that anyone could do, without hassle or prior knowledge (even if you can’t boil an egg).

-Making a cream can be simple or complicated, but even the simplest cream will require some basic equipment, a proper emulsifier (to mix the water and oil phase correctly), and of course a preservative.
+Making a cream can be as simple or as complicated as you want to make it, but even the simplest cream will require some basic equipment, a proper emulsifier (to mix the water and oil phase correctly), and of course a preservative.

-Since making a cream is a bit more involved and not everyone wants to bother (I mostly don’t, to tell you the truth), I decided to leave that for a separate post.
+Since making a cream is a bit more involved and not everyone wants to bother (many times I don’t, to tell you the truth), I decided to leave that for a separate post.

-Here I will explain the difference between hydrating and moisturizing (and why you need both).
-The simple way to do it, without making a cream.
-I will then give you a list of the 3 most effective hydrators, followed by a basic recipe for a face nourishing oil, according to skin type.
+Here I will explain the difference between hydrating and moisturizing (and why you need both)!
+And the simple way to do that, without making a cream.
+I will then give you a list of the 3 most effective hydrators, followed by a basic recipe for you to make a customized face nourishing oil (moisturizer), according to your skin type.

-In total you will need as little as 3 ingredients for your DIY face moisturizer (one of which might be water)!
+In total you will need as little as 3 ingredients for your DIY face moisturizers (one of which might be water)!

-Moisturizing gets used interchangeably with hydrating, but it is not the same thing.
+Moisturizing gets used interchangeably with hydrating, but it’s not actually the same thing.

 Hydrators are ingredients that bring water to the skin (humectants), plumping it and keeping it supple.
 Moisturizers are ingredients that bring emollients (oils) to the skin, smoothing it and helping lock in the hydration.